NNL West Model Expo Tip Sheet

 6. Bring junk.
 It’s amazing how handy things like a calculator, pens, pencils, magic markers, table cloths, extra price tags, business cards, tape (fixing torn boxes), bags (for your customers), etc. can be!
 (See the checklist below.)
 You’ll probably be surprised at what you’ll need!

 7. Bring change.
 Bring small bills and coins, depending on how your items are priced.
 Many customers will bring only $20 and $100 bills to pay for purchases.
 Automated teller machines in the area dispense only $20 bills.
 Some customers may even use exact change as a bargaining point, so it helps to have plenty of change.
+Staff cannot make change for you.

 8. Bring a counterfeit bill marker.
 The pens are cheap, and one bogus bill can ruin your day.